SENIOR PRODUCT

 Intent

-Create a career support system where learners could turn training progress, certifications, validated skills, and completed content into evidence for real job opportunities.
-The early flows explored how learning data could support resumes, expertise tracking, job comparison, opportunity search, and recommendations based on completed skills and certifications, while giving employers deeper proof of expertise beyond a traditional resume.
+Create career tools where learners could turn training progress, certifications, validated skills, and completed content into evidence for real job opportunities.
+The early flows connected learning data to resumes, expertise tracking, job comparison, opportunity search, and recommendations based on completed skills and certifications, while giving employers deeper proof of expertise beyond a traditional resume.

 What I designed